BeamStackProj/beamstackproj.github.io/content/en/docs/concepts/technical concepts.md

   width="900">

-## Infrastructure Agnosticism
+## Infrastructure Agnostic Deployment

-Beamstack empowers users to efficiently build and deploy machine learning (ML) pipelines across diverse development environments and operating systems.
-By providing a consistent and versatile platform, Beamstack ensures that users, regardless of their local setup, can seamlessly create and deploy their pipelines with minimal friction.
+Beamstack ensures that users, regardless of their local setup, can seamlessly create and deploy their beam pipelines with minimal friction.
+By providing a consistent and versatile platform, Beamstack ensures that users, regardless of their local setup, can seamlessly create and deploy to local computers, baremetal boxes or any of the major cloud providers as long as they are running kubernetes.

 This entails: